milanm/DevOps-Roadmap/README.md

 # DevOps Roadmap 2022.

-This is a step by step guide on how to become a DevOps engineer, with link to relevant resources.
+This is a step by step guide on how to become a DevOps engineer, with links to relevant learning resources.

 ![DevOps roadmap](DevOps%20Roadmap.png)